12531 High Bluff Drive,

 Saving for College

-- 529 Plan – Educational savings plan designed to help families set aside money for college.
+529 Plan – Educational savings plan designed to help families set aside money for college.
 Benefits include:

-- UTMA/UGMA – An irrevocable savings plan that allows minors to own securities by way of a trust without the need of attorney’s and trust documents.
+UTMA/UGMA – An irrevocable savings plan that allows minors to own securities by way of a trust without the need of attorney’s and trust documents.
 Benefits include:

-Other Ways to Pay for College
+Other Ways to Pay for College and Reduce Costs

-- Loans – close to two-thirds of undergraduate students use loans to pay for college.
+Loans – close to two-thirds of undergraduate students use loans to pay for college.
 There are three different types of loans: Student, Parent and Private:

-- Scholarships – unlike loans, scholarships do not need to be repaid and generally awarded to students with special qualifications.
+Scholarships – unlike loans, scholarships do not need to be repaid and generally awarded to students with special qualifications.
 Hundreds of thousands are rewarded each year (FastWeb is a good site to search for different scholarships)

-- Military Aid – students either interested in enlisting or who have previously enlisted in the military may be eligible for aid that may cover up to three-fifths of the average cost of college
+Military Aid – students either interested in enlisting or who have previously enlisted in the military may be eligible for aid that may cover up to three-fifths of the average cost of college

-In addition to saving for college, strategies and planning involving the FAFSA (Free Application for Federal Student Aid) are important to maximize the amount of federal aid you receiving and therefore reducing the amount you pay.
+In addition to saving for college, strategies and planning involving the FAFSA (Free Application for Federal Student Aid) are important to maximize the amount of federal aid you receive and therefore reducing the amount you pay.